Agent Hub

 The Agent Hub interface organizes all available agents into four categories:

-Single agent: The query is passed directly to the selected agent.
+• Single agent: The query is directly passed to the selected agent, with the conversation history.

 All conversations are saved in the left panel, where you can rename, delete, or revisit them.

-Users with the appropriate permissions can create their own agents directly within the Hub.
+Users with at least an AI Consumer profile can create their own agents directly within the Hub.

 Once Agent Hub is set up and in production, administrators can extract Agent Hub’s logs to monitor usage and evaluate Enterprise Agents.